AnarchoBooleanism/saphnet-nixos-configs/machines/control-server/README.md

 To exit, simply press `Ctrl+X` and type `y`.
 After this, you will see that `secrets.yaml` will look different, but still have info for each field (just encrypted).
 To edit the contents of file again, simply run the same command from before.

-### 4. Create the instance values
+### 4. Create the Instance values
 In the directory, `<REPO>/instances/control-server`, create a file named `instance-values.toml` with these values:
-- `hostname` (string): The main hostname to use for the instance (e.g. `control-server`)
+- `hostname` (string): The main hostname to use for the Instance (e.g. `control-server`)
-- `domain` (string): The domain to use, which, combined with the hostname, constitutes the FQDN of the instance (e.g. `int-net.saphnet.xyz`)
+- `domain` (string): The domain to use, which, combined with the hostname, constitutes the FQDN of the Instance (e.g. `int-net.saphnet.xyz`)
 - `authorized-keys` (array of strings): A list of public keys (from step 0) that are authorized to connect to `control-server`
 - `networking` (table)
-  - `ip-address` (string): The IP address to use for the instance (e.g. `192.168.8.211`)
+  - `ip-address` (string): The IP address to use for the Instance (e.g. `192.168.8.211`)
   - `ip-prefix-length` (integer): The length of the prefix that the IP address falls under (e.g. `24`)
   - `interface` (string): The name of the interface to use for the main connection (typically `ens18`)
 - `ansible-control` (table)
   - `web-root` (string): The full URL that Semaphore UI uses and advertises, with no trailing slashes (e.g. `https://semaphore.int.saphnet.xyz`)

 ### 5. Add an entry in `flake.nix` for `control-server`
-Now that we have the different values and secrets configured for our instance, we will need to actually turn the instance into something accessible as a NixOS configuration, within `flake.nix`.
-This will be used by install scripts and updaters (e.g. nixos-anywhere) to set up the particular configuration of a machine, with the values of an instance, in this case, being `control-server`.
+Now that we have the different values and secrets configured for our Instance, we will need to actually turn the Instance into something accessible as a NixOS configuration, within `flake.nix`.
+This will be used by install scripts and updaters (e.g. nixos-anywhere) to set up the particular configuration of a Machine, with the values of an Instance, in this case, being `control-server`.

 Our `flake.nix` file will look something like this:
 ```nix